Wildsong/docker-ArcGISWebAppBuilder/README.md

 where "server" is the right name for you of course.
 It should be prompting you for initial credentials now.

-## Capture signin creds
+3. Capture signin creds

 I have not been able to get the server app to accept any other signininfo.json than the one it creates.
 That means I have to commit an image once it's set up.

-So while the "wabde-unsigned" container is running, I connect via browser and give it the URL and AppId from Portal.
+While the "wabde-unsigned" container is running, connect via browser and give it the URL and AppId from Portal.
 That creates a new signininfo.json file, which I need to persist.

-So then run "make commit" this command to capture the new image called "wabde".
+To capture the signed image, run "make commit".
+This command creates the new image called "wabde".

 Having done this you can run wabde and it won't ask for AppId again.